paperless-ngx/paperless-ngx/README.md

 Alternatively, you can install the dependencies and setup apache and a database server yourself.
 Details for that will be available in the documentation.

+# Migrating to paperless-ng

+Don't do it yet.
+The migrations are in place, but I have not verified yet that they work.

 # Documentation

-The documentation for Paperless is available on [ReadTheDocs](https://paperless.readthedocs.io/).
+The documentation for Paperless is available on [ReadTheDocs](https://paperless-ng.readthedocs.io/).
 Updated documentation for this project is not yet available.

 # Affiliated Projects